mintyry/DEXPERIENCE/README.md

 ![Pokéjournal autosaves](./assets/images/pokejournalautosave.png)

 The hidden feature implemented includes another Easter egg from the original Pokémon games.
-Should the user search an invalid word in the search bar, they will enter glitch city, with the city background being glitched out, the infamous glitch Pokémon rendering, Professor Oak's infamous words of warning, and a Did-you-know fact alerting the user that they did not search a Pokémon.
+Should the user search an invalid word in the search bar, they will enter glitch city, with the city background being glitched out, the infamous glitch Pokémon rendering along with Professor Oak's infamous words of warning, and a Did-you-know fact alerting the user that they did not search a Pokémon.
 All will go back to normal once the user searches a valid Pokémon again.

 ![Glitch City](./assets/images/glitchcity.png)